 - 1 tablespoon fresh thyme leaves

-- Toss 2 cups of the sprouts with the quinoa, thyme, and parsley.
+- Toss the roasted sprouts with the quinoa, thyme, and parsley.

 - Melt the butter over medium heat, then whisk in the flour.
-Pour the milk into the saucepan and whisk constantly for 5 minutes, until the sauce thickens.
-If you’re wondering whether it’s thick enough or not, check if you can see the bottom of the pan as you whisk.
-If you can?
-Boom, onward.
+Pour milk into the saucepan, bring to a light boil, and whisk constantly for 5 minutes until thickened.

-- Remove the sauce from the heat and stir in the gruyere, goat cheese, salt, pepper, and nutmeg.
+- Remove the sauce from the heat and stir in the gruyere, fontina, salt, pepper, and nutmeg.
 Stir into the quinoa/sprout mixture.

-- Heat the olive oil over medium heat, then add the garlic until it is fragrant.
+- Heat the olive oil over medium heat, then add the garlic and cook until fragrant.
 Stir in the breadcrumbs, and cook for 2-3 minutes until slightly browned and crisp.

-- Pour the quinoa/sprout mixture into an 8×8-inch dish, then top with the brussels sprouts, parmesan, and breadcrumbs.
+- Pour the quinoa/sprout mixture into an 8×8-inch dish, then with the parmesan and breadcrumbs.